-1 year 3 years 5 years 10 years \$28 \$87 \$152 \$343
+1 year 3 years 5 years 10 years \$35 \$109 \$191 \$431

 Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the most recent fiscal year, the fund's portfolio turnover rate was 29% of the average value of its portfolio.
+During the period from June 25, 2024, when the fund commenced investment operations, to the end of the most recent fiscal year, the fund's portfolio turnover rate was 25% of the average value of its portfolio.

 Principal investment strategies In seeking to achieve its objective, the fund may accept risks to capital value deemed prudent by the fund's investment adviser to take advantage of opportunities for higher current income on municipal bonds.
-Municipal bonds are debt obligations that pay interest that is exempt from federal income taxation, with payments made from a wide variety of sources, including governmental revenue streams and private enterprises.
+Municipal bonds are debt obligations that pay interest that is exempt from federal taxation, with payments made from a wide variety of sources, including governmental revenue streams and private enterprises.

-The fund invests primarily in bonds and other debt instruments.
-The fund will normally invest at least 80% of its assets in, or derive at least 80% of its income from, securities that are exempt from regular federal income tax.
-The fund will invest up to 30% of its assets in securities that may subject you to federal alternative minimum tax.
-The fund invests at least 65% in debt securities rated BBB- or better or Baa3 or better by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser, or unrated but determined by the fund's investment adviser to be of equivalent quality.
-The fund may also invest in debt securities rated BB+ or below and Ba1 or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser, or unrated but determined by the fund's investment adviser to be of equivalent quality.
-Securities rated BB+ or below and Ba1 or below are sometimes referred to as "junk bonds."
-The fund may invest in debt securities of any maturity or duration.
+Under normal circumstances, the fund will invest at least 80% of its assets in, or derive at least 80% of its income from, securities that are exempt from regular federal income tax.
+The fund may invest, without limitation, in "private activity bonds" whose interest is generally subject to the federal alternative minimum tax.
+The fund invests at least 60% of its portfolio in debt securities rated BBB+ or below or Baa1 or below by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser, or unrated but determined by the fund's investment adviser to be of equivalent quality.
+Securities rated BB+ or below or Ba1 or below are sometimes referred to as "junk bonds."